hjki156/NebuChallenge/NebuChallenge/English_I/Nebu_English_Test_I.md

 ## Protecting Secure Boot

 The only way to prevent anyone with physical access from disabling Secure Boot is to protect the firmware settings with a password.
-Most UEFI firmwares provide such a feature, usually listed under the "Security" section in the firmware settings.
+Most UEFI firmwares provide such a feature, usually listed under the “Security” section in the firmware settings.

 ---